 It is Widely Present

-The material is a toxic substance that’s widely present in buildings and homes across Melbourne especially those built before 1980.
+The material is a toxic substance that’s widely present in buildings and homes across especially those built before 1980.
 It is estimated that over 30 percent of the buildings in Australia contain the material.
 If your property is contaminated, immediate extraction is necessary.

 How Much Does Asbestos Removal Cost?

 The average costs for range between $1,500 and $3,000.
 Companies typically charge on a per square meter basis instead of an hourly basis.
 Rates vary since they depend on the quantity to be removed as well as the circumstances under which the job is to be performed.

 The typical costs per square meter range from $45 to $150.
 You should expect to pay about $100 for every square meter including disposal.
 In some instances, it is a Government requirement for air monitoring to be done by a hygienist during the extraction process.
 Air monitoring typically costs between $5000 and $1,000 and is usually included in the price quote.